-Dr. Travis Parno is the Director of Research and Collections at Historic St. Mary’s City.
+Dr. Travis Parno is the Director of Research and Collections and currently serving as the Acting Executive Director at Historic St. Mary’s City.
 He has over 15 years of experience excavating and researching historic sites in Maryland, Virginia, Massachusetts, and Bermuda.
 In addition to overseeing the Department of Research and Collections, Travis runs Historic St. Mary’s City’s annual Field School in Historical Archaeology, the country’s longest-running program of its kind.

 Travis received his B.A. in Anthropology from the College of William & Mary.
 During his time at William & Mary, Travis fell in love with historical archaeology while working at Jamestown.
 There he conducted research examining the cultural implications of Catholic artifacts dating to the early occupation of James Fort, an ostensibly Protestant site.
 Travis next moved across the Atlantic to pursue a M.A. in Historical Archaeology at the University of Bristol.
 His research remained focused on the 17th century, but navigated southwards, where Travis explored the nature of legal and illegal trade in the Caribbean colonies.
 He completed his graduate career at Boston University, where he received a Ph.D. in Archaeology.
 Travis’ doctoral dissertation investigated life at the Fairbanks House (located in Dedham, Massachusetts), one of the premier surviving examples of early 17th-century timber-frame architecture in the United States.